1 IN 2

 • after a radical prostatectomy for locally advanced disease, if there are signs of cancer left behind or the cancer has returned where the prostate used to be

-• for prostate cancer that has spread to other parts of the body.
+• for prostate cancer that has spread to other parts of the body

 There are two main ways of delivering radiation therapy – from outside the body (external beam radiation therapy) or inside the body (brachytherapy).
 You may have one of these or a combination of both.
-In intermediate and high-risk prostate cancer, radiation therapy is often combined with androgen deprivation therapy.

 External beam radiation therapy (EBRT)

 There are different types of EBRT.
 Your radiation oncologist will talk to you about the most suitable type for your situation.
-Usually, EBRT for prostate cancer is delivered every weekday for 4–9 weeks.
-Some newer forms of EBRT are delivered in 5–7 treatments over two weeks.

 Internal radiation therapy (brachytherapy)

-Brachytherapy is a type of targeted internal radiation therapy where the radiation source is placed inside the body.
-Giving doses of radiation directly into the prostate may help to limit the radiation dose to nearby tissues such as the bladder.
+Brachytherapy is a type of targeted internal radiation therapy where the radiation source is placed inside the body near the prostate.

-If you already have significant urinary symptoms or a large prostate, brachytherapy is not suitable.
+There are two different types of brachytherapy: permanent and temporary.
+If you already have significant urinary symptoms or a large prostate, brachytherapy may not be suitable

 If you have temporary brachytherapy, you will not be radioactive once the wires are removed after treatment, and there is no risk to other people and no special precautions are needed during sex.